teambit/docs/docs/workspace.md

 ### Logs

-Some errors and additional information are document in Bit's log files but not displayed in the console output.
-If you're having problems, it's worth checking the log files.
+Some errors and additional information are documented in Bit's log files but not displayed in the console output.
+If you're having problems, it's worth checking these log files.

 Bit's log files are stored in:

 - For Mac/Linux - `~/Library/Caches/Bit/logs`.
 - For Windows - `%LOCALAPPDATA%/Bit/logs`.
-If `%LOCALAPPDATA%` is not defined, user profile directory will be used instead of `%LOCALAPPDATA%`.
+If `%LOCALAPPDATA%` is not defined, the user profile directory will be used instead of `%LOCALAPPDATA%`.
 Further fallback options are available [here](https://github.com/sindresorhus/os-homedir/blob/master/index.js).

 The three different log types in Bit are: